Sunday, June 4, 2023

 China, which has also applied to join the pact, opposes Taiwan’s membership and has increased military activities near the island

-Testing Beijing's patience, is once again ready to fish in the troubled waters as the latter seeks support for its bid to join a trans-Pacific trade pact when it attends a meeting of economic leaders of the Asia-Pacific group APEC next week, Tsai Ing-wen said on Tuesday.
+Testing Beijing's patience, is once again ready to fish in the troubled waters as the latter seeks support for its bid to join a trans-Pacific trade pact when it attends a meeting of economic leaders of the Asia-Pacific group APEC next week, President Tsai Ing-wen said on Tuesday.

 , which has also applied to join the pact, opposes Taiwan's membership and has increased military activities near the island which Beijing claims and has not ruled out taking by force.